Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Hyperparameters

 \section{Hyperparameters}

-Most of the hyperparameters, both for training and evaluation, follow from \cite{czechowski2021subgoal}.
+Most of the hyperparameters, both for training and evaluation, are either default or have little impact on the performance of the algorithms.
+The values are in line with \citep{czechowski2021subgoal}, which ensures fair comparison.

-The most important parameter of \abbrv{} is the set of $k$-generators to use and the number of subgoals each of them generate.
-Based on experimental results, we have chosen generators of 8, 4, and 2 steps for Sokoban, 4, 3, and 2 steps for the Rubik's Cube, and 4, 3, 2, and 1 step for INT.
-In the first two domains, the longest generator match the one used for kSubS.
-In INT, \abbrv{} allows using even longer subgoals than kSubS.

-For kSubS, we used $k$ equal to 8, 4, and 4 for Sokoban, Rubik's Cube, and INT, respectively.
-The last two were chosen from \cite{czechowski2021subgoal}, as they performed the best.
-For Sokoban, our experiments showed that 8-generator performs better than the 4-generator proposed in \cite{czechowski2021subgoal}.

-The hyperparameters for training the verifier network remain the same as for other components.
-The thresholds $t_{hi}$ and $t_{lo}$ were chosen with a grid-search for every domain.
-Though some of the chosen values may seem tight, they efficiently reduce the amount of required computations (see Appendix \ref{appendix:additional_comparisons}).
-For instance, the rejection threshold for the Rubik's Cube of $\mathtt{t_{lo}}=0.0005$ seems to be very low, but it is enough to reject more than 85\% of non-valid subgoals.

 The parameter $C_1$ (see Algorithm \ref{alg:BestFS_with_subgoals}) controls the number of high-level nodes in the search tree.
 It is lower than the actual graph size that we use for comparisons since it counts neither the intermediate states visited by CLLP nor the subgoals that turned out to be invalid.
-That hyperparameter was chosen so that it allows all the evaluated algorithms to reach the graph size values used for comparison in Figure \ref{fig:main_results} and others in Section \ref{sec:experiments}.
+That hyperparameter was chosen to enable all the algorithms evaluated to reach the graph size values used for comparison in Figure \ref{fig:main_results} and others in Section \ref{sec:experiments}.